LQss11/devops-pipeline/README.md

 Now once the project is fully set up once you push to that repository, GitHub will trigger that event to launch our Jenkins pipeline.

 # Env
-Some of the variables are set up inside the .env file to make sure no one get access to that file since it contains most of the logins credentials
+Some of the variables are set up inside the .env file to make sure no one gets access to that file since it contains most of the logins credentials

 # Output
 If your Jenkins pipeline is working properly this would be the output for each interface: